 Nerve pain involves communication problems between your sensory nerves and brain.
 Nerve pain isn’t like other types of pain and may develop from many causes.
-At Gramercy Pain Center in Holmdel, Ocean Township and Browns Mills, New Jersey, board-certified interventional pain management physicians Ajay Varma, MD, DABA, DABAPM, and Ali Valimahomed, MD, specialize in diagnosing and treating nerve pain.
+At Gramercy Pain Center in Holmdel, Red Bank and Montclair, New Jersey, board-certified interventional pain management physicians Ajay Varma, MD, DABA, DABAPM, and Ali Valimahomed, MD, specialize in diagnosing and treating nerve pain.
 To get relief from your nerve pain, call the office, or book an appointment online today.

 Nerve pain or neuralgia is a complex pain condition that affects communication between your sensory nerves and brain.
 Your nerve pain may develop due to problems in your central nervous system (brain and spinal cord) or your peripheral nervous system.